Resource Migrations

 {

-// execute AQL statements (create indexes)
+// execute AQL statements (create indexes) -- script form

-await resourceRunner.StatementsFromAsync(["statements.json"], cancellationToken);
+await resourceRunner.StatementsFromAsync(["statements"], cancellationToken);

 // seed documents into test.users set